 In some instances medical staff and therapists visit the clinic.
 The doctor from Victoria West has visits on Thursdays, and he is sometimes accompanied by the physiotherapist and the occupational therapist.

-The dietician, dentist and speech therapist from De Aar visit the clinic every second month and the social worker of FAMSA in Prieska visit the clinic once a month.
+The dietician, dentist and speech therapist from De Aar visit the clinic every second month and the social worker of FAMSA in Prieska visits the clinic once a month.

 In Vosburg there are two home based care workers and two “Age in Action” workers who are of great assistance to the elderly and terminally ill people in their homes.